gibsjose/cpp-cheat-sheet/C++ Syntax.md

     Add(a, b);	            // Works because we added support for the + operator!
 }
 ```

+In this simple example the compiler would generate four different methods, one for each type.
+Templating allows you to write more
+concise and modular code at the expense of generating a larger executable (code bloat).

 Templates are especially useful to create class templates.
 Class templates must be completely defined in a single header file.